-Some say less than 20 nanograms per milliliter, others less than 30, recommending optimal level between 30 to 40.
+Some say less than 20 nanograms per milliliter, others less than 30, recommending optimal levels between 30 to 40.

-Some doctors feel that deficiency is exaggerated and recommend an optimal level at 12.5 according to an article in Havard health.
+Some doctors feel that deficiency is exaggerated and recommend an optimal level of 12.5 according to an article in Havard health.

 Who is more at risk of vitamin D deficiency?